thquinn/pantheon/articles/oroz.md

 * are more intelligent than horses, understanding a not-insignificant percentage of spoken language,
 * possess a supernatural ability to sense danger,
-* are faster and nimbler over short distances,
+* are faster and nimbler over short distances and during the day,
 * require less food and water, reportedly supplementing the former with photosynthesis,
 * can be regrown (with great difficulty) from their component parts, and
 * can use their aforementioned thorns defensively, making them unattractive targets.